The Weak Dollar is Making a European Vacation Harder to Afford in Retirement

 Get off the beaten path

-European hotspots like Italy, Spain, and France tend to be expensive even when the dollar is stronger.
-If you’re a retiree with a limited travel budget, given current circumstances, you may want to consider visiting less-traveled corners of Europe.
-Not only might your money go further, but you might benefit from there being fewer crowds.
+European hotspots such as Italy, Spain and France tend to be expensive even when the dollar is stronger.
+If you’re a retiree with a limited travel budget, you might want to consider visiting less-traveled corners of Europe.
+Your money might go further, and you could benefit from smaller crowds.

-Kendra Guild, VP of North America at Solos Holidays, a tour operator that arranges group tours for solo travelers with a particular focus on people 50 and over, says, “We’re definitely seeing how economic uncertainty is reshaping summer travel plans this year.
+Kendra Guild, vice president of North America at Solos Holidays, a tour operator that arranges group tours for solo travelers with a particular focus on people age 50 and older, says, “We’re definitely seeing how economic uncertainty is reshaping summer travel plans this year.
 People still want to get away, maybe more than ever, but there’s more hesitation around making big financial commitments.”

 Guild says one way travelers are pivoting is sticking to their top destinations but taking shorter trips that are more affordable.
 If you’re willing to pack in a lot of sightseeing, shortening a trip means spending less on lodging and food while you’re abroad.
 That could produce considerable savings.

-Guild also says travelers to Europe are now more open to new destinations.
+Guild also says travelers to Europe are now more open to new locales.

 Guild says she’s also seeing a lot of interest in Albania.